elizobo/LR_tutorial/index.md

 This shows the number of unmatching outcomes are low, showing the model is pretty strong.
 We can also quantify this by calculating the misclassification rate.

+-   optimal : optimum cutoff probability of the model - the point on the explanatory variable at which it is more likely the binary response will be 1 than 0.
 -   misclassification error rate : the proportion of observations (both positive and negative) that were not predicted correctly by the model

 ```r